-When and where should we do a confetti shot?
+When and where should you do a confetti photo?

-It’s totally up to you – there are no set rules!
+It’s totally up to you, like everything with your wedding, there are no set rules!

 It’s also worth bearing in mind venues may have strict rules on confetti, this may limit where it can be used or even ban it completely.
 Churches, for example, sometimes ask for it to be limited to a path often just outside the entrance and are sometimes have rules on the type of confetti you use – read on to find out more!

-How do we go about organising the perfect confetti photograph?
+How do we go about organising the perfect confetti photo?

-The most common way, but by no means the only way, to organise a confetti shot is a confetti line.
+The most common way, but by no means the only way (and not actually our favourite!), to organise a confetti shot is a confetti line.

 A confetti line is often organised upon exiting the ceremony, when all the guests are together.
 Having exited the ceremony, the photographer or wedding coordinator will organise the guests into two lines whilst someone in the wedding party will give out confetti.
 Then the couple will walk down the pathway between the guests and be showered with confetti.